xianghui/javascript101/content/lessons/1-4-scoping.md

 Unlike most programming languages (such as C/Java) which use **Block Scoping**, Javascript uses both **Function Scoping** and **Block Scoping**.
-Scoping is relevant when dealing about variable (or function) declaration.
+Scoping is relevant when dealing with variable (or function) declarations.

 ## Block scoping